jorgebastida/awslogs/README.rst

 Features
 --------

-* Aggregate logs from accross streams.
+* Aggregate logs from across streams.

   - Aggregate all streams in a group.
   - Aggregate streams matching a regular expression.